twisty147/Twisties-Cook-Book/README.md

 ### **Modules used in the backend code**

 **Flask**: Flask is a lightweight and modular web framework for Python, used for building web applications.
 It provides essential tools and features such as routing, template rendering, and request handling.
-Flask was used to create the app instance and manage the flow of your application using routes and view functions.
+Flask was used to create the app instance and manage the flow of the application using routes and view functions.

 ![Sample Route](./static/images/report_images/sampleRoute.png)